 As with the Proposed Project, construction equipment will also be visible in the basin but only for short periods of time.
 After completion of the proposed sediment removal activities associated with Alternative 4, Sluicing, the disturbed areas outside the reservoir management area are expected to experience natural regrowth with native vegetation, primarily Riparian Herbaceous vegetation.
 Reservoir management under this alternative will result in a similar degree of contrast as seen during sediment removal and will result in a potentially significant impact to visual character.
 The majority of the reservoir will not be allowed to naturally grow and/or remain in place, as the reservoir management area is the entire Configuration A excavation area.
 As described previously, the area requiring vegetation maintenance will be similar to the reservoir management Option 1 under the Proposed Project.
-In addition, any contrast associated with this Alternative will be similar in comparison to reservoir management area and associated reservoir management activities.
+In addition, any contrast associated with this Alternative will be similar in comparison to reservoir management Option 1 under the Proposed Project, due to the similarities in reservoir management area and associated reservoir management activities.